Home > Knowhow > Heat Safety > Heat Stress Management with Real-Time Monitoring Solutions

 FeatureTWL Heat Stress MeterOnline Heat Stress Weather Station

-PortabilityYesFixed installation
+PortabilityYesFixed Installation

-Real-time alertsYes (On device)Yes (Remote alerts)
+Real-time alertsYesYes (Remote alerts)

 Data loggingYesYes (Cloud-based)